Plazide/fauna-gql-upload/README.md

 # fauna-gql
 fauna-gql is a simple CLI to update your database's GraphQL schema, resolver functions, indexes, and database roles without going to the FaunaDB dashboard.
 It uses the `https://graphql.fauna.com/import` endpoint to update the schema from a file within your project, and the FQL driver for JavaScript to update/create functions, roles, and indexes.

+## Main features
+- Store all your User-defined functions, roles, and indexes within your project.
+- Update your schema and other resources without leaving your editor.

 ## Install
 You could install locally within your project:
 ```sh